peterjmartinson/writing/DistractedFortune/20250902_LittleVoiceIntroduction/draft3.md

-The little voice
+The Little Voice
 ================

-This has been a tough article to write, probably because I've taken a bit of a hiatus!
-But the other day, while in church (you should go to church), the right metaphor struck me.

 My youngest boy has been obsessed with the British band Muse recently, much to our chagrin because we want him to obsess over classical music.
-But, no, he takes his violin out, and uses it as an air guitar to play _Uprising_.

-He had a small toy acoustic guitar, which he smashed last week.
+But, no, he takes his violin out, and uses it as an air guitar to play [_Uprising_](https://youtu.be/w8KQmps-Sog?feature=shared).
+He used to have a small toy acoustic guitar, which he smashed last week.
 Now he wants an electric guitar.

 Unplugged, an electric guitar is almost inaudible.
 Unless you are close by, you can't hear it.
 However, plug it into the proper amplification, and the guitar's sound can fill a large city block.

-So it is with the relationship between human beings and what I call the _Little Voice_.
+Human beings play the part of amplifier as well, to an instrument that I call the _Little Voice_.

 This article presents what the Little Voice is, what I think its origin is, and how to use it.
 Once you understand that last part, you will become unstoppable.